 There are some alternatives to pipelining, including pipe bursting and pipe ramming.

 Pipe bursting involves shattering the old pipe and inserting a new pipe into the space left behind.
+The original pipe is disconnected, and the service is diverted to the new one.
 With pipe ramming, the old pipe stays in the ground, and a new pipe is laid, or rammed, into the earth next to it.
-The original pipe is disconnected, and service is diverted to the new one.

 Your Best Option for Sewer Line Repair